Recommendations

 Senior Film Conservator

 Delving into the atmospheric depths of The Thief of Bagdad reveals a master at work, the artistic provocations of The Thief of Bagdad demand a follow-up of equal intensity.
-These hand-selected movies are designed to satiate your craving for Adventure quality.
+These hand-selected movies are designed to satiate your craving for Fantasy quality.

 The enduring power of The Thief of Bagdad lies in to transcend the limitations of its 1924 budget and technology.